danbruder/danos/old-blog/blog/example-using-dynamic-supervision-in-elixir-otp/index.md

 date: 2018-07-27
 title: Example using Dynamic Supervision in Elixir/OTP
 slug: example-using-dynamic-supervision-in-elixir-otp
+taxonomies:
-category: Backend
+  category: [Backend]
   tags:
     - elixir
     - otp
 ---

 Here's an example of a dynamic supervision tree in Elixir/OTP.
 Say we have an application that tracks trains in a fleet.
 We have the following topology:

 ![trains](trains.png)

 Since on a given day different trains will be active, we want to be able to dynamically add and remove processes for them to the supervision tree.

 ```elixir
 defmodule Yard.Server do